DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 It's a tough question.

 So, what, and that's what I did.
-I realized not all people are able to afford my services.
+I realized not all people are able to afford my services, and so I wrote a book.

 Okay, guys, listen up because I agree.
 The more information you have, I love that divorce like a boss.

-Where is the book available, Diana?
+Where's the book available, Diana?

-And also, I have a YouTube channel with over 500 videos.
 So basically, when I, what happened is I got clients asking me the same type of questions.

 What if I'm not a prevailing party in domestic violence?
 Do I need to pay the fees?
-What if I am prevailing party?
+What if I am a prevailing party?
 What about custody?
 What about spousal support?

-I created a video, 17-minute long video about spousal support.
+I created a video, 17-minute-long video about spousal support.

 Instead of paying half an hour consultation about explain to me California law on spouse.
-So it attracts different types of people with visual or some people like to read, some people like to listen.
+So it attracts different types of people with visual, or some people like to read, some people like to listen.

-And then once they listen and study everything, and then there are questions remaining, what I suggest is to schedule half an hour to an hour, which is manageable, right?
+And then once they listen, and study everything, and then there are questions remaining.
+What I suggest is to schedule half an hour to an hour, which is manageable, right?

-I had a client who did everything herself, motion to compel, spousal, and she would book from time to time, and we would go on a recorded line on Zoom and correct her filings.
+It's not a whole retainer and strategize.
+I had a client who did everything herself, motion to compel, spousal, and she would book from time to time.

+And we would go on recorded line on Zoom and correct her filings.
 And then she would file and she would be reporting to me how successful she was.
-Wow, I love that idea.

 That's like very, very, very good practical ideas.

-I'm putting the link of your YouTube channel here on this episode for you guys that are listening to the audio episode and people that are watching the video here on YouTube.
+I'm putting the link link of your YouTube channel here on this episode for you guys that are listening to the audio episode and people that are watching the video here on YouTube.

 Your YouTube channel is here.
 I think the more educated we are, right, the better we can protect ourselves.